°F

 Altocumulus (Ac)

-• Altocumulus are Mid level clouds composed of water droplets.
+• Mid-level clouds composed of water droplets.

 • If seen in the morning, prepare for a thunderstorm in the afternoon.